 Hannah Ewan, Development Officer

-The move into community ownership saw the shop rebranded as The Community Carrot, as which it will continue to operate as a champion for fresh produce and sustainability.
+While the shop itself retained its much-loved name, the move to community ownership saw the wider business rebranded as The Community Carrot, as which it will continue to operate as a champion for fresh produce and sustainability.
 Community activities will include close links to local primary schools and holiday clubs to educate children on how food is grown, and a community compost scheme.